Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 In other words, if you can resolve the effect in the language, use the "handler in the language", and if you want to cause real side effects, use the "handler outside the language".

 **Note**
-> By the way, the type system can enumerate all system calls statically, which is not a good idea from a security perspective.
+> By the way, the type system can enumerate all system calls statically.
+Isn't it a good idea for security?

 ## Appendix 1.
 Higher-order functions and effects